The podcast by education leaders for education leaders

 Peter M. DeWitt

-Peter DeWitt (Ed.D) is the founder and CEO of the Instructional Leadership Collective.
+Peter DeWitt (Ed.D) is the founder and CEO of the Instructional Leadership Collective, and approaches everything with a learner's mindset.
 He was a K-5 teacher for 11 years and a principal for 8 years.
-For the last 10 years, he has been facilitating professional learning nationally, and internationally, based on the content of many of his best-selling educational books.
+For over 12 years, he has been facilitating professional learning nationally, and internationally, based on the content of many of his best-selling educational books.

-DeWitt's work has been adopted at the state level, university level, and he works with numerous school districts, school boards, regional networks, ministries of education around North America, Australia, Europe, Asia, the Middle East and the U.K.
+DeWitt's professional learning relationships are a monthly hybrid approach that includes both coaching and the facilitating workshops on instructional leadership and collective efficacy.
+His work has been adopted at the state level, university level, and he works with numerous school districts, school boards, regional networks, ministries of education around North America, Australia, Europe, Asia, the Middle East and the U.K.

-Peter writes the Finding Common Ground column for Education Week, which has been in circulation since 2011.
-In 2020 DeWitt co-created Education Week's A Seat At the Table where he moderates conversations with experts around the topics of race, gender, sexual orientation, research, trauma and many other educational topics.
+Peter writes the Finding Common Ground column for Education Week with Michael Nelson and they host Corwin’s Leaders Coaching Leaders podcast.
+In 2020 DeWitt co-created Education Week's A Seat At the Table where he moderates conversations with experts around the topics of race, gender, research, trauma and many other educational topics.

-Peter's articles have appeared in educational research journals at the state, national and international level.
+Peter is the author, co-author or contributor of numerous books and his articles have appeared in educational research journals at the state, national and international level.
 His books have been translated into numerous languages.

 Read more